Logo

 • Higher Taxes on Individual Transactions

-Going forward, profits from disposals by individuals won’t remain under the prior ten-percent flat CGT approach; instead, they will be treated as chargeable gains within the personal tax bands, which can reach about twenty-five percent.
+Going forward, profits from disposals by individuals will not remain under the prior ten-percent flat CGT approach.
+Instead, they are treated as chargeable gains within personal tax bands, which can reach about twenty-five percent.

-This replaces the earlier, lighter rule and places digital-asset earnings alongside other personal and corporate income streams in the tax code.
+This shifts digital-asset earnings to sit alongside other personal and corporate income streams in the tax code.

 • Exchanges Face Strict Reporting Rules by 2026

 Beginning January 1, 2026, crypto exchanges operating in Nigeria will be required to submit transaction-level data for every user to the tax authority.
-Non-compliance can threaten a platform’s license and operational status.
+Non-compliance can affect a platform’s license status and ability to operate.

 (See full 2025 tax reform in Nigeria here)